Founders & Startups

 Technology | A proprietary language model for generative search, specific to the complexity and nuances of Dutch healthcare. |

 The next strategic choice concerns the market.
 The Dutch hospital market for EHRs is a triopoly.
-Three companies, ChipSoft, Hix, and Nexus, together control 97% of the market [4].
-A new player looking to replace these systems stands no chance.
-Delphyr is not attempting this.
-Instead, it positions itself as an intelligent layer that operates on top of these rigid systems.
-By collaborating with seven EHR suppliers, they aim not to storm the gatekeepers of health data, but to keep them as allies.
-It is a pragmatic approach that seems to be the only way forward in such a consolidated market.
+Three companies, ChipSoft, Epic, and Nexus, hold 97% of the market together [4].
+A new player aiming to replace these systems stands no chance.
+Delphyr does not attempt this.
+Instead, it positions itself as an intelligent layer that works on top of these rigid systems.
+With collaborations with seven EHR suppliers, they attempt not to storm the gatekeepers of healthcare data but to keep them friendly.
+It is a pragmatic approach that seems the only way forward in such a consolidated market.

 The Paradox of Dutch Capital

-Despite a promising start with €500,000 in seed capital and support from investors like Thomas Wolf (co-founder of Hugging Face), Abdel Malek exposes a painful paradox in the Dutch innovation climate.
+Despite a promising start with €500,000 in initial capital and support from investors like Thomas Wolf (co-founder of Hugging Face), Abdel Malek exposes a painful paradox in the Dutch innovation climate.

-Delphyr's story is more than a startup narrative.
+The story of Delphyr is more than a startup tale.
 It is a case study for the future of technological innovation in the Netherlands.
-The opportunity for Delphyr is clear: if they succeed in being among the first to lay a secure, sovereign, and effective AI layer over the existing healthcare infrastructure, the potential market is enormous.
-The threat is twofold: the power of EHR suppliers who can shut their doors, and the risk-averse investment climate that may force the company to temper its growth ambitions or seek expansion abroad.
+The opportunity for Delphyr is evident: if they manage to be one of the first to lay a safe, sovereign, and effective AI layer over the existing healthcare infrastructure, the potential market is vast.
+The threat is twofold: the power of EHR suppliers who can close their gates, and the risk-averse investment climate that can force the company to temper its growth ambitions or move abroad.

-We are thus particularly interested in the next steps.
-Will Delphyr succeed in closing the current funding round and attracting the necessary 'venture capital'?
-And perhaps even more importantly: will they manage to convince the first major hospitals that their sovereign AI solution not only eases administration but genuinely improves healthcare?
-The answers to those questions will not only determine Delphyr's future but also reveal something about whether the Netherlands can solve its own most complex problems with its own most advanced technology.
+We are therefore particularly curious about the next steps.
+Will Delphyr succeed in securing a new investment round?
+And will they manage to convince the first major hospitals that their sovereign AI solution not only eases administration but also genuinely improves care?
+The answer to these questions will not only determine Delphyr's future but also reveal whether the Netherlands can solve its most complex problems with its most advanced technology.

 References